Coherence for logicians: The system IL

 \begin{definition} A cut-free derivation in $\mathcal{IL}$ is called \emph{clean} when it does not contain applications of the rule $\kon\vdash\kon$ with an upper sequent of the form $I\vdash I$ (we call such an application \emph{redundant} $\kon\vdash\kon$), and an application of interchange which permutes $I$ with some other $\alpha$-formula (we call such an application \emph{invisible} interchange). \end{definition}

 \begin{prop} For every term $f$ there is a clean derivation in $\mathcal{IL}$ coded by a term equal to $f$. \end{prop} \begin{proof} Let $\mathcal{D}$ be a cut-free derivation coded by a term equal to $f$.
 Replace every part of $\mathcal{D}$ ending with a redundant $\kon\vdash\kon$ with the derivation of the other upper sequent of this rule.
-By Corollary~\ref{II}, the new derivation is coded by a term equal to $f$.
-Omit every invisible interchange in $\emph{D}$, and by Remark~\ref{cII} the new derivation is again coded by a term equal to $f$. \end{proof}
+By Corollary~\ref{II}, the obtained derivation is coded by a term equal to $f$.
+Then omit every invisible interchange in the obtained derivation.
+By Remark~\ref{cII} the new derivation is again coded by a term equal to $f$. \end{proof}